Do you ever lie awake at night worrying about the local competition?

 Simple enough you’d think, but often surprisingly tricky in a busy spa or salon.

-Remember we’re focusing on improving the less-than-wonderful client experiences, so a couple of small tweaks here will make a real difference.
+Remember we’re focusing on improving the less-than-wonderful client experiences, so small tweaks can make a real difference.

-We’re all human and it will inevitably happen from time to time.
-However, improve the worst offenders’ poor time management most of the time and you’ll immediately reduce a disproportionate chunk of client irritation.
+If you just improve the worst offenders’ poor time management most of the time you’ll immediately reduce a disproportionate chunk of client irritation.

 And if a client has to be kept waiting ensure your receptionist lets them know immediately to reassure them that they are important.
 Don’t let creating an amazing customer experience for one client mean another client is left forlorn and forgotten in reception.

-Stop trying to please everyone all of the time.
+Stop struggling to please everyone all of the time.
 This may sound radical.
-However, it makes good salon business sense.
+But it makes good salon business sense.